 Connect Google Home to your smart thermostat to control the temperature and other settings with your voice.
 Even though the Ecobee4 has Alexa built-in, you can still connect it to Google Home.
 Pair yourthermostat with its room sensors for even more intelligent, voice-activated temperature control.

-The is another solid option.
-It’s aesthetically pleasing in your home, and once you link your Honeywell Total Connect Comfort account to Google Home, you can use your voice to adjust the temperature, ask how cool or warm it is in the house, and more.
+The Honeywell Color thermostat ($119) is another solid option.
+It’s aesthetically pleasing in your home, and once you link your Honeywell Total Connect Comfort account to Google Home, you can use your voice to adjust the temperature, ask how cool or warm it is in the house and more.
 The Honeywell Color will also provide you with alerts like air filter change reminders and high and low temperature warnings.

-If you want a thermostat that learns and adjusts to your lifestyle, theis a great pick.
+If you want a thermostat that learns and adjusts to your lifestyle, the Nest Learning Thermostat ($220 retail) is a great pick.
 It figures out how you like your home temperature settings, and adjusts itself accordingly.
 You can also read the display from across the room.
 If you connect it to Google Home, you can use your voice to make it cooler, warmer, set a specific temperature, and more.

 Switches and Plugs

 You can find tons of smart light switches on Amazon these days, and many of them don’t even require a hub.
-Theworks with Google Assistant, and you can set schedules to automatically turn on and off you’re lights while you’re home or away.
-If you’re looking for a solid, yet affordable smart switch, the also works with Google Assistant, and it’ll only cost you around $20 or $30.
+Theworks with Google Assistant, and you can set schedules to automatically turn on and off your lights while you’re home or away.
+If you’re looking for a solid, yet affordable smart switch, the also works with Google Assistant, and it’ll only cost you less than $15.

 In the market for a smart plug?is affordable, easy to set up, and it lets you control your lights and appliances using your voice.
-There’s also no hub or subscription required.
+There is also no hub or subscription required.
 The is yet another good option for Google Home.
-Plus, you can usually find it for around $20.
+Plus, you can usually find it for around $20 to $30.

 Security and Locks

-Theis a key‑free deadbolt with a keypad.
+The Nest X Yale Lock is a key‑free deadbolt with a keypad.
 Sleek in its design, the Nest X Yale Lock works with Google Assistant.
-You can use your voice to lock the door, or check and see if the door’s locked.
+You can use your voice to lock the door, or check and see if the door is locked.
 Your Nest camera will also work with Google Home.
 You can tell Google Home to play your Nest cam’s live video on a TV with Chromecast.

 Google Home works with your Vivint Home Security System.
 You can say things like, “Hey Google, arm my system to (stay or away).” or “Hey Google, is my system armed?”